gpazevedo/gpazevedo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Clean Serverless Systems
+- 🔭 I’m currently working on Hexagonal Serverless Systems
 - 🌱 I’m currently learning AWS CDK
 - 👯 I’m looking to collaborate on Building Scalable MVPs
 - 🤔 I’m looking for help with Remote Opportunities in the US